IBM/openai-gym-ocaml/docs/index.md

 openai-gym-ocaml is an OCaml binding for [openai-gym](https://github.com/openai/gym) open-source library.
 It is built as a client for the [gym-http-api](https://github.com/openai/gym-http-api) REST API.

+The documentation of the OCaml package is available at https://ibm.github.io/openai-gym-ocaml/openai-gym.

 ## Quick install with Opam